Analysis | Why Japan’s Yen Is the Weakest in 20 Years and What That Means

 5. What happens if the BOJ drops yield curve control?

 It’s an awkward way to spend the last year of his second five-year term as governor.
-But he’s maintained his stance that a weak yen is good for the economy as a whole, sticking to protecting the credibility of his policy framework.
 Kuroda often points out it’s the finance ministry, not the BOJ, that is in charge of foreign exchange matters.
-Low borrowing costs also help Kishida, the prime minister, keep increasing public spending to aid a fragile economy recovery from the pandemic.
+Low borrowing costs also help Kishida, the prime minister, keep increasing public spending to aid a fragile economic recovery from the pandemic.
 That suggests he won’t likely be pushing hard for regime change at the central bank when Kuroda’s term ends next April.

-(Adds new section 5 on possible repercussions of abandoning yield curve control)

 More stories like this are available on bloomberg.com